gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 That's the magic of deep learning: turning meaning into vectors, into geometric spaces, and then incrementally learning complex geometric transformations that map one space to another.

+Neural networks initially emerged from the idea of using graphs as a way to encode meaning, which is why they're named *neural networks;* the surrounding field of research used to be called *connectionism.* Nowadays the name *neural network* exists purely for historical reasons - it's an extremely misleading name because they're neither neural nor networks.
+In particular, neural networks have hardly anything to do with the brain.
+A more appropriate name would have been *layered representations learning* or
+*hiearchical representations learning,* or maybe even *deep differentiable models* or *chained geometric transforms,* to emphasize the fact that continuous geometric space manipulation is at their core.